Amanj2000/java-communication-channel/README.md

-# CommunicationApp Application
+# Communication Application

 Users can communicate with other user using various communication channels (e-mail, sms, call etc.).

-UserXYZ can also set the preferences of the channel medium by which they want to receive messages from other users.
+User can also set the preferences of the channel medium by which they want to receive messages from other users.